 Co-Founder, Giant Spoon

 Bernardo Hernandez is a graduate of ICADE, Pontifical University of Comillas, Madrid’s most prestigious business university.
-He received a masters degree in finance from Boston College and holds the chartered financial analyst (CFA) designation.
+He received a master’s degree in finance from Boston College and holds the chartered financial analyst (CFA) designation.
 At the age of 29, after five years as an analyst and portfolio manager in the asset management industry with companies like Fidelity Investments, BBVA, and Putnam Investments, Hernandez started his first internet venture, idealista.com, now the leading real estate site in Spain.
-Since then, he has participated as an angel investor in other online start-ups, such as Tuenti, index.com, wallapop,floresfrescas.com, or 11870.com.
-In May 2011, he was appointed to the jury of the Prince of Asturias awards of science and technology where has served for eight years.
-Hernandez joined Google in 2005, where he held various positions in the marketing and product organization departments.
-While at Google, he led the acquisition of Zagat acquisition and ran the Zagat team until departing Google in May 2013.
+Since then, he has participated as an angel investor in other online startups, such as Tuenti, index.com, Glovo, Fever, wallapop, Verse, floresfrescas.com, and 11870.com.
+In May 2011, he was appointed to the jury of the Princess of Asturias awards of science and technology where has served for eight years.
+Hernandez joined Google in 2005, where he held various positions in the marketing and product organizations.
+While at Google, he led the acquisition of Zagat and ran the Zagat team until departing Google in May 2013.
 Hernandez was also the head of Flickr at Yahoo! until May 2015.
-He currently lives in New York with his newborn daughter, where he runs his early-stage technology funds at e.ventures.
+He currently lives in Madrid, where he is partner with the early-stage technology funds at e.ventures.
 He is member of board of directors at Desigual and CornerJob.
 He is a member of the advisory board for the fortieth anniversary of the Spanish Constitution and the ministry of Justice in Spain.

 Founder and Chairman, Arabella Advisors

-As founder and managing director of Arabella Advisors, Eric Kessler helps builds philanthropy strategies, evaluates non-profits and provides back-office management services for family philanthropists, professional foundations and corporate donors around the world.
+As founder and senior managing director of Arabella Advisors, Eric Kessler helps builds philanthropy strategies, evaluates non-profits, and provides back-office management services for family philanthropists, professional foundations, and corporate donors around the world.
 Together with his team of colleagues, he has impacted billions of philanthropic dollars going to issues from food and nutrition policy to education reform to global health.
-He founded and serves as president of the New Venture Fund, a home for donor collaboratives and incubator of innovative new non-profits.
-He founded the Creation Care Fund and co-founded the Center for Disaster Philanthropy, where he serves as board member.
-He is a member of the Clinton Global Initiative, the Association of Small Foundations, the Environmental Grantmakers Association, and Summit Series.
-Eric also serves on the board of directors of the Washington Regional Association of Grantmakers and Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.
-Earlier in his career, Eric served as the national field director for the League of Conservation Voters and then as a White House appointee, helping to manage conservation issues during the Clinton administration.
-Just prior to starting Arabella, Eric lived in the former Soviet Union, Southeast Asia, and the Middle East, where he advised civic organizations promoting democratic reforms for the National Democratic Institute for International Affairs.
-Eric is a co-owner, with chef Mike Isabella, of Graffiato, Kapnos, and G, all well-reviewed restaurants in Washington, D.C.
-He holds an International M.B.A. from Georgetown University and a B.A. from the University of Colorado at Boulder.
+He founded and serves as president of the New Venture Fund, a non-profit fiscal home for donor collaboratives and incubator of innovative new non-profits.
+Eric co-founded the Chef Action Network, now a program of the James Beard Foundation, and conceptualized its Chefs Boot Camps.
+Earlier in his career, Eric served as a White House appointee, helping to manage conservation issues during the Clinton administration.
+Just prior to starting Arabella, Eric lived in the former Soviet Union, Southeast Asia, and the Middle East, where he advised civic organizations promoting democratic reforms for the National Democratic Institute for International Affairs, whose board he now sits on.
+Eric is an active investor in a range of restaurant, consumer, and supply-chain businesses that contribute to a better food system.

 John H. Kessler